-So you're newly engaged.
-Congratulations!
-Welcome to one of the most exciting times in your life!
-However, chances are that after the initial glee subsided, a whole lot of questions took its place.
+So you just got engaged.
+Congratulations, and welcome to one of the most exciting times in your life!
+Chances are that after the initial glee subsided, a whole lot of questions took its place.
 Here are six initial wedding planning steps that will help you start your engagement off right:

 Don't Rush Things